Ohio State Office of the Chief Information Officer (OCIO) Telecommunications Network Center (TNC): May 2019 – Present

 Originally hired as an office intern for the summer of 2017 (~32 hours/week), I proved my work-ethic and technological skills valuable.
 My main responsibility was to update member information in an online database, ChamberMaster, by calling, emailing, and sometimes visiting Chamber members.
 Throughout the summer, I demonstrated my ability to help manage general member communication via Constant Contact emailing service and event planning.
-After the summer of 2017, I was asked to stay for the remainder of my time in high school (~10 hours/week), and when it was time to start college, I was asked to work remotely from campus (~4 hours a week).
-My responsibilities after starting college evolved to focus on member emails and event organization.
+After the summer of 2017, I was asked to stay for the remainder of my time in high school (~10 hours/week), and when it was time to start college, I was asked to work remotely from campus (~4-6 hours a week).
+My responsibilities after starting college evolved to focus on member emails, event organization, website updates, and social media posts.
 I helped craft newsletters, email reminders, event flyers, event programs, and more.
-The work that I did at the Chamber was not always the most technical, but I enjoyed helping the community in which I grew up expand its business opportunities and events.
-I would have gladly continued working for the Chamber, but once they introduced and filled a full-time position, there was no need for me to work part-time anymore.
+The work that I do at the Chamber is not always the most technical, but I enjoy helping the community in which I grew up expand its business opportunities and events.

 - Improved communication skills via email, phone, and in-person conversations